SVG-Edit/svgedit/README.md

 <iframe src="svgedit/editor/svg-editor.html?extensions=" width="100%" height="100%"></iframe>
 ```

+Note that if you want support for the following browsers, you will at least
+need some polyfills.

+For Android Browser 4.4.3-4.4.4, you will need at least `fetch`.

+For the following, you will need at least `URL`, `Promise`, and `fetch`:

+- IE <= 11
+- IE Mobile
+- Opera Mini
+- Blackberry Browser <= 10

+And for still older browsers (e.g., IE 8), you will at minimum need a
+`querySelector` polyfill.

 ### Integrating SVG-edit into your own npm package

 These steps are only needed if you wish to set up your own npm package